Mint Chip Ice Cream

 Mix up the ice cream:

 • In a large bowl, combine the tempered eggs with the heavy cream, vanilla, and creme de menthe.
-Mix well and place in refrigerator until ready to churn.
+Mix well and refrigerate for at least four hours before churning.
+Mixture should be VERY COLD!

 Churn: